BergerLab/CAST/README.md

 **Notes about CaBLAT:**
 * Because of the smaller database size in CaBLAT, CaBLAT may produce hits that do not occur when running BLAT on a full uncompressed database.
-* For CaBLAT, it is recommended to pass in the flags `--number-queries` and `--number-targets` to prevent errors in fine BLAT related to duplicate query and target sequence names.
+* For CaBLAT, it is recommended to pass in the flags **`--number-queries`** and **`--number-targets`** to prevent errors in fine BLAT related to duplicate query and target sequence names.
+    * To get a final .psl file in fine BLAT that contains the full names of the sequences in the query and target FASTA files and the locations of fine BLAT results in their original uncompressed sequences, pass in the option **`--complete-psl`**.
 * Because of the differences between how fine BLAT is implemented in this version of CaBLAT and in Po-Ru's prototype version, there are some differences in the results of this version and the prototype.